 Being a host family means providing a player with a comfortable place to sleep and store his or her belongings.
 The players are required to live under your house rules and be respectful of your home, your family and your family activities.
 Players are expected to provide their own transportation, to keep their room and belongings neat and orderly, and to make provisions for their own meals, health and personal care items, be courteous, helpful and pleasant to their host families, and to minimize the noise level of their activities at all times.
 A host family may wish to occasionally invite the player to join them for a meal, and that is appreciated but not expected.
 We ask our host families to provide a clean and pleasant environment, including a bedroom, for the player staying with them, along with reasonable use of bathroom and laundry facilities.
-Our players will arrive in the OBX June 1st, and be with us for June & July.
+Our players will arrive in the OBX following the Memorial Day weekend and be with us for June & July, departing August 5th.

 If you would be willing to serve as a host family for the upcoming season, or would like more information about becoming a host family, please contact us.
 Thank you in advance for considering becoming a host family.